dohomi/dmf_canonical/README.md

 ## What is it?

-A little plugin which typoscript accessible userfunction which adds a canonical tag for TYPO3 websites.
+TYPO3 CMS extension which adds a canonical tag for TYPO3 websites - only if needed and configured.
 With this extension the possible cases for duplicated content is getting reduced - good for SEO matters.

 ## What does it do?